Top 22 World’s Biggest And Largest Container Ships in 2024

 It has a carrying capacity of 20,160 TEUs and is an Evergreen G Class container ship.
 Its other three sister ships are Ever Govern, Ever Globe and Ever Greet.

-Ever Glory is the only one in her class who is sailing under the flag of Liberia, while her sister ships are registered under the flag of Panama.
-These ships were constructed in 2018 and 2019 by Imambari Shipbuilding, based in Japan.
+Ever Glory is the only ship in her class sailing under the flag of Liberia, while her sister ships are registered under the flag of Panama.
+These ships were constructed in 2018 and 2019 by Imambari Shipbuilding, a Japanese company.

 The Ever-Glory is 400 m long and 58.8 m wide and has a maximum draught of 16 m.